 From the entry level C500 to the professional single- and dual-processor S900 and S910, Umax offered a comprehensive range of Mac clones.
 They also introduced the first PowerPC model with an inline Level 2 cache, the CacheDoubler.

-Umax started at the top in May 1996 with the 6-slot S900, which was the only Mac ever designed to accept a second CPU card to become a dual-processor machine rather than an entire dual-CPU card.
-In July came the slightly less expandable J700 in a standard desktop case – less expansion slots and no second CPU slot.
+Umax started at the top in May 1996 with the 6-slot S900, which was the only Mac ever designed to accept a second CPU card to turn it into a dual-processor machine rather than using an entire dual-CPU card.
+In July 1996 came the slightly less expandable J700 in a standard desktop case – less expansion slots and no second CPU slot.

 Umax completed the SuperMac line with the consumer-oriented C500 desktop and C600 minitower in August 1996, which were also the first Macs to use a ZIF-type socket for the CPU, making upgrades simple.